AdobeDocs/commerce-operations.en/help/installation/tutorials/maintenance-mode.md

 # Enable or disable maintenance mode

-The following guide refers to a standard Magento maintenance mode page.
+The following guide refers to a standard maintenance mode page.
 If you need to use a custom maintenance page, see [Create the custom maintenance page](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/troubleshooting/maintenance-mode-options.html) topic.

-Magento uses [maintenance mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#maintenance-mode) to disable bootstrapping.
+Adobe Commerce and Magento Open Source use [maintenance mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#maintenance-mode) to disable bootstrapping.
 Disabling bootstrapping is helpful while you are maintaining, upgrading, or reconfiguring your site.

-Magento detects maintenance mode as follows:
+The application detects maintenance mode as follows:

-*  If `var/.maintenance.flag` does not exist, maintenance mode is off and Magento operates normally.
+*  If `var/.maintenance.flag` does not exist, maintenance mode is off and the application operates normally.
 *  Otherwise, maintenance mode is on unless `var/.maintenance.ip` exists.

    `var/.maintenance.ip` can contain a list of IP addresses.
 If an entry point is accessed using HTTP and the client IP address corresponds to one of the entries in that list, then maintenance mode is off.